Beckworthay History, Family Crest & Coats of Arms

 The name Beckworthay is an old Anglo-Saxon name.
 It comes from when a family lived at Beckwith in the Yorkshire parish of Pannal, and it is from this location that the name Beckworthay is derived.
 The distinguished name Beckworthay is derived from the Old English word bece, which means beech, and the Old Norse word vior, which means wood.
 Thus the surname Beckworthay indicates the proximity of the town to a grove of beech trees.
 The name of Beckwith is said to have been changed from Malbie in the 12th century.

 The surname Beckworthay was first found in Yorkshire, where "most of the armigerous families of the name spring from, and Beckwith, a hamlet in the parish of Pannal, in that county, is probably the cradle of the race. "

-Important Dates for the Beckworthay family
+Early History of the Beckworthay family

 This web page shows only a small excerpt of our Beckworthay research.
 Another 58 words (4 lines of text) are included under the topic Early Beckworthay History in all our PDF Extended History products and printed products wherever possible.

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Beckworthay were recorded, including Beckwith, Beckworth, Beckworthe and others.

 Early Notables of the Beckworthay family (pre 1700)